hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Braiins OS+ factory reset using OPKG
 ====================================

-With OPKG you can easily revert to the initial version of Braiins OS (the version, which was installed for the first time on that device), by connecting to the miner via SSH and using the following commands:
+With OPKG, you can easily revert to the initial version of Braiins OS (i.e. the version first installed on the device) by connecting to the miner via SSH and using the following commands:

 ::